 [Original Story] - Destiny 2's latest season, Season of the Lost, is here - and we're in for a long one.
-After the game's next expansion, The Witch Queen, was delayed, it'll run all the way to February.
+That's because the game's next expansion, The Witch Queen, was delayed, it'll run all the way to February.

 To keep things simple, we're keeping all the relevant info together in one place, so here's everything you need to know about The Witch Queen.